EntrustCorporation/cps/entrust.md

 The CA will not issue Certificates with validity period that exceeds the validity period of the corresponding Root CA Certificate.
 The CA will not backdate the notBefore date of a Subscriber Certificate.

 The CA enforces multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority.
-In addition, the CA implements technical controls operated to restrict issuance of OV TLS, EV TLS and S/MIME Certificates through accounts which are limited to a set of pre-approved domains or email addresses.
+In addition, the CA implements technical controls operated to restrict issuance of TLS and S/MIME Certificates through accounts which are limited to a set of pre-approved domains or email addresses.

 **Mark Certificates**